hpcleuven/VscDocumentation/source/compute/portal/ondemand/desktop.rst

 .. tip::

-   In certain browsers (e.g. Google Chrome), the clipboard in the Desktop app will have the same content as your device, meaning that you can copy-paste text to and from the Desktop as expected.
-Other browsers, like Firefox, do not currently support this and in that case you will need to transfer text through the clipboard in the panel on the left hand side.
+   In Chromium-based browsers such as Google Chrome and Microsoft Edge, the clipboard in the Desktop app will have the same content as your device, meaning that you can copy-paste text to and from the Desktop as expected.
+   Other browsers, like Firefox and Safari, do not currently support this and in that case you will need to transfer text through the clipboard in the panel on the left hand side.

 .. _ood_desktop_using_applications: